-- i) 75% of the best laps from the top two finishers for each manufacturer (include those in the first three positions) are summed (per rider) and then averaged (for both riders) to create the "Manufacturer Performance". - ii) In case of no second rider finishing a race then the single finishing riders laps will be used twice. - iii) In case the manufacturer has no riders finish then the manufacturer will not be considered.
+- i) 75% of the best laps from the two fastest reference team riders for each manufacturer (including those in the first three positions) are summed (per rider) and then averaged (for both riders) to create the "Manufacturer Performance". - ii) In case of no second reference team rider reaching 75% lap times, the single rider reaching the 75% lap times his/her result will be used twice to create the 'Manufacturer Performance'. - iii) In case a supported team rider or riders are faster than the reference team rider or riders, their 75% of the best laps will be considered to create the "Manufacturer Performance".
+This is only valid if one or both reference team riders have reached the 75% of best laps. - iv) In case the manufacturer has no reference team riders who has reached 75% of the best laps, then the results of the manufacturer will not be considered and the race results will be normalised (same as wet race).